 - Make sure to let your server know that you’re a vegan when ordering.
 They can help make sure your meal is vegan.

-Some Usual Vegan Dishes Amongst Various Cuisines
+Common Vegan Foods Amongst Various Cuisines

-- Watch out for dishes that contain dashi (blended meat stock), bonito fish flakes, oyster sauce, egg or dairy used in the tempura batter, meat stock in ramen
+- Watch for dishes that contain dashi (blended meat stock), bonito fish flakes, oyster sauce, egg or dairy used in the tempura batter, meat stock in ramen

 - Note: although the name is deceiving, eel sauce is not really from eel.
 It is made with sugar, soy sauce, and mirin.
-I like to drizzle it over my veggie sushi rolls.

-- Watch out for dishes that contain dashi (blended meat stock), bonito fish flakes, oyster sauce, egg or dairy used in the tempura batter, meat stock in ramen
+- Watch for dishes that contain dashi (blended meat stock), bonito fish flakes, oyster sauce, egg or dairy used in the tempura batter, meat stock in ramen

 - Korean: vegetable fried rice without egg, white rice, pickled vegetables such as kimchi and potatoes, vegetable ramen

-- Watch out for lard or dairy in the beans, chicken stock in the rice, lard in the tortillas, gelatin in margaritas
+- Watch for lard or dairy in the beans, chicken stock in the rice, lard in the tortillas, gelatin in margaritas

-- Watch out for fries that may have been battered in egg and dairy-based breading, rolls or bread with dairy ingredients
+- Watch for fries that may have been battered in egg and dairy-based breading, rolls or bread with dairy ingredients

 Vegan Drinks with Alcohol